Taking pictures of Opal is not so easy but here are some suggestions

 Until you gain experience its better to use a white background because the starkness of the black background can make it difficult to control the light.
 Once the pics have been taken you will need to clean them up and crop the image to size.
 This has to be done in a graphics program such as Photoshop or perhaps the windows based programs that come free with your windows kit.

-If you follow even this small article of suggestions, your results at opal photography will be well rewarded.
+If you follow even some of these suggestions and experiment, your results at opal photography will be well rewarded.